erictroebs/jptest/README.md

-# JPTest
+# JPTest2

 JPTest is a unit testing framework for Jupyter Notebooks and aims for fast test writing in less lines of code.
 It creates the possibility to score and automatically grade exams with separate notebook (`.ipynb`) and test (`.py`) files.

-JPTest uses [testbook](https://github.com/nteract/testbook) by *nteract* for interaction with notebooks.
-While we mainly focus on grading, testbook might fit your use case better.
-So please feel free to watch [this presentation on YouTube](https://youtu.be/FseNNGmmrGs) by *Rohit Sanjay* if you want to know more about testbook.

-## Installation
+## Quick Start

-JPTest relies on [testbook](https://github.com/nteract/testbook) and [Jupyter](https://jupyter.org/).
+JPTest relies on [Jupyter](https://jupyter.org/).
 If you need any other libraries for executing your notebook cells they can be installed in your environment the usual way.

 The preferred way to use JPTest is in a virtual environment: